 In this proof-of-concept video, Ghost Mountain looms over a possible route taken by soldiers of the 2nd Battalion, 126th Infantry.
 Using GPS data, Google Earth Studio, and a bit of After Effects wizardry, we can reconstruct the path taken by the original soldiers, all at a fraction of the cost of a big VFX studio.

 An oft-overlooked yet critical aspect of all film endeavors is known as continuity.
 While watching a film, we all subconsciously construct a a version of the film’s world inside our heads, with its own time and space.
 We’re searching for signposts, landmarks, things we can connect with to help us imagine ourselves inside that world and better understand it.
-If the filmmaker doesn’t give us enough information to do this, or suddenly violates our assumptions, we tend to get disoriented and lose interest in what we’re watching because it doesn’t make intuitive sense.
+If the filmmaker doesn’t give us enough information to do this, or suddenly violates our assumptions, we tend to get disoriented and lose interest in what we’re watching.

-One thing I’ve noticed while working on videos about mountain expeditions is that one can fall into the trap of not helping your audience understand where they are.
-There is often a strong sense of beginning (say, at base camp) and of completion (the summit), but middle of the film might devolve into a kind of montage without regard for time and space.
-Audiences tune out, and the filmmaker fails to generate sufficient tension such that the final summit feels like a true achievement, for the characters and by proxy the audience.
+One thing I’ve noticed while working on videos about mountain expeditions is that it’s hard to help your audience understand where they are.
+There is often a strong sense of beginning (say, at base camp) and of completion (the summit), but middle of the film might get garbled with regards to time and space.
+Audiences can tune out, and the filmmaker fails to generate sufficient tension such that the final summit feels like a true achievement.
 It’s a difficult balance to maintain but one tool I’ve found helpful is quality maps and graphics, correlated very closely with what’s happening on screen.
+Check out the video above featuring of a technique I’ve been developing on our project about blind mountaineer Rafa Jaime.
+I’m very excited to apply these tools to the story of the Ghost Mountain Boys.
+Below, you can see another idea for helping people who are not familiar with the army understand the idea of Chain of Command.